dashdotrobot/bicyclewheel/content/articles/articles/wheel-truing.md

 $$\Delta T = K_s(\delta - u \sin{\alpha} - v \cos{\alpha})$$

-$\delta = 0.454 N$ is the change in unstressed length in millimeters, where $N$ is the number of turns of the nipple (for a standard 56 thread-per-inch spoke thread), $u$ and $v$ are the __lateral displacement__ and __radial displacement__ of the spoke nipple, respectively, and $\alpha$ is the lateral bracing angle of the spoke which depends on the hub width.
+$\delta = 0.454 N$ is the change in unstressed length in millimeters, where $N$ is the number of turns of the nipple (for a standard 56 thread-per-inch spoke thread), $u$ and $v$ are the __lateral displacement__ and __radial displacement__ of the spoke nipple, respectively, and $\alpha$ is the lateral bracing angle of the spoke which depends on the hub width. $K_s$ is the stiffness of the spoke (higher for larger and shorter spokes).

 What does this equation tell us?
-Shortening the unstressed length tightens the spoke (the $\delta$ term), but the deformation of the rim loosens the spoke.
+Shortening the unstressed length tightens the spoke (the $\delta$ term), but the rim moves towards the spoke you adjusted, which loosens the spoke.
 The change in tension would be greater in a wheel with a stiff rim than in a wheel with a flexible rim.
-Even though $v$ is generally much smaller than $u$, the radial displacement has a larger effect on the tension because $\alpha$ is usually rather small (and therefore $\cos{\alpha} > \sin{\alpha})$.
+Even though the inward _radial_ displacement $v$ is generally much smaller than the lateral displacement $u$, the radial displacement has a larger effect on the tension because $\alpha$ is usually rather small (and therefore $\cos{\alpha} > \sin{\alpha})$.

+To summarize:

+* When you turn a spoke nipple in the _tightening_ direction, the spoke gets shorter and tighter.
+* The stiffer the spoke, the greater the change in spoke tension.
+* The stiffer the rim, the lesser the change in spoke tension.

 ### What happens to the rim?

+When you tighten a single spoke, the rim deforms in the same way as if you had applied a concentrated force in the direction of the spoke (inwards and slightly to one side).

 ### What happens to the other spokes?